sourcegraph/about/content/blogposts/2023/slow-to-simd.md

     ]}
 />

 Note that we can actually improve this slightly more by twiddling with the number of iterations we unroll.
 On the benchmark machine, 8 seemed to be optimal, but on my laptop, 4 performs best.
 However, the improvement is quite platform dependent and fairly minimal, so for the rest of the post, I'll stick with an unroll depth of 4 for readability.

 ## Bounds-checking elimination

 In order to keep out-of-bounds slice accesses from being a security vulnerability (like the famous [Heartbleed](https://en.wikipedia.org/wiki/Heartbleed) exploit), the go compiler inserts checks before each read.
 You can check it out in the [generated assembly](https://go.godbolt.org/z/qT3M7nPGf) (look for `runtime.panic`).

-The compiled code makes it look like we wrote somthing like this:
+The compiled code makes it look like we wrote something like this:

 ```go
 func DotUnroll4(a, b []float32) float32 {